Texas Instruments quarterly beat soothes demand jitters, shares up 6%

-(Reuters) - Texas Instruments Inc (TXN.O) provided some relief that a global slowdown in microchip demand would not be as long as feared, posting quarterly profit and revenue that beat Wall Street estimates on Tuesday.
+(Reuters) - Texas Instruments Inc provided some relief that a global slowdown in microchip demand would not be as long as feared, posting quarterly profit and revenue that beat Wall Street estimates on Tuesday.

 Shares of the company rose 6.4% to $127.70 in extended trading and were on track to open at a record high on Wednesday.